cmu-db/noisepage/DESIGN.md

 If *storage_version < intended_version* we will read the tuple from the old datatable, do tuple transformation to new schema and update the tuple, then logically delete it from the old datatable  (corresponding to
 *storage_version*) and then insert it to the new datatable (corresponding to *intended_version*).
 We will return the old tupleslot and the new tupleslot to the execution layer, which will update the index as described above.

+#### Sqltable::select

+Since we don't do migration on reads for now, we will not migrate tuples even in the case of *storage_version < intended_version*.
+We will read the tuple, transform it to the new schema, select its columns and return.

 #### Sqltable::scan

 Note that each tuple might physically exist in multiple datatables under a single Sqltable.
 However, for each transaction, only one copy of each tuple is visible across all datatables (we guarantee this by always logically deleting a tuple before migration).

 Therefore, scan works by scanning all datatables in order.
 Recall that tables_ is an ordered map, so we can simply scan from tables_.begin() to tables_.end().
 We will scan each datatable fully, can jump to the next datatable when we reach the end.
 It is possible that we need to revise the order to scan from tables_.end() to tables_.begin(), because in the special case that a single transaction interleaves scanning with updating, we might scan the same tuple twice (it is first scanned, then migrated to the end of tables_, then scanned again).

+#### Default Values

+Default values of columns are abstract expressions that can be evaluated.
+Since the schema of each datatable is fixed, for each datatablewe store a map in its DatatableVersion struct specifying the default values of all columns in its schema.
+The map is from column id to abstract expression.
+We can use this map for tuple transformation.

 #### Tuple Transformation

+We need to translate column_ids in the storage version to column_ids of the intended version.
+For any column present in the storage version but not present in the intended version we set the column_id to IGNORE_COLUMN_ID, and within DataTable we will skip over any columns with IGNORE_COLUMN_ID .
+For any column present in the intended version but not present in the storage version, we fill in default values for columns that were not present in the storage version.

 ## Design Rationale